pedroelbanquero/shell-eos/README.md

 # shell-eos
-Decentralized shell over eos blockchain to send commands by eos blockchain to the shells
+Decentralized shell over eos blockchain to send commands by eos blockchain to the shells.

+Avoid reverse shell usage , who requires online server listening for connections.

 ## Run the shell as a payload